 Her plan to finish college never died, so when the time was right for her family, she decided to finish her degree and she knew exactly what she wanted to do.
 Combining her love of writing and her dream of advocacy work, Melissa graduated from Tulane University with a B.A. in Public Relations.
 Her focus in school was political communication and non-profit work.
 Prior to joining Ours to Change, Melissa served as Press Secretary for Representative Jeramey Anderson and his 2018 campaign for U.S. Congress.
 She is beyond excited to now serve as OTC’s communication director.

 Sherman Robinson has lived in Mississippi his entire life.
 He is a young open minded individual who enjoys interacting with the public.
 After having worked and interned for multiple large box retails stores, and 5 years of corporate banking, Sherman has learned the importance listening to the needs of the public and to be proactive in solving their problems.
 He looks forward to using this platform an opportunity to help fix the problems here in the state of Mississippi, and do my part get improve and expand pubic education in Mississippi.

-Outreach and Program Coordinator, North Mississippi
+Outreach Coordinator, North Mississippi

 As a native Mississippian, a product of public schools, and the daughter of a teacher and attorney, I grew up witnessing the impact a quality education has on every level- from individual to state-wide.
 My parents instilled in me a deep appreciation of education and of people, teaching me to be open and accepting to all who cross my path.
 I believe that Mississippi and its people have so much potential, so much vibrancy, so much brilliance to offer the rest of the world.
 Ours to Change offers a way for me to be a part of a lasting movement that will propel Mississippi forward through the quality public education of its children.